-When the winter season set in, Europe begins to transform.
+When the winter season sets in, Europe begins to transform.
 Gelato is traded in for a warm seasonal soup.
-The lines for many of the primary attractions you’ll want to see begin to evaporate until they completely disappear.
+The lines for many of the primary attractions you’ll want to see begin to evaporate until they disappear entirely.
 Even restaurants suddenly have tables available for you.

-Of course, you should bring plenty of warm clothes so that you can dress in layers when you decide to experience Europe in the winter.
-Here are, however, winter travel tips for visiting Europe for you to consider as you prepare for one of the most magical trips of your life.
+Of course, you should bring plenty of warm clothes to dress in layers when you experience Europe in the winter.
+Here are winter travel tips for visiting Europe to consider as you prepare for one of the most magical trips of your life.

 - Purchase travel insurance

 - Check the Weather Forecast

 - Understand that everything takes longer in the winter

 - Be Mindful of Your Surroundings